 - Epson Esc/Page - used in many Epson laser printers.

 - Epson Script - used in some Epson laser printers.

 - Dot-Matrix printers - frequently use Epson24, Epson9, IBMProprint, Oki9, or Oki24.

-There are many additional languages that are common on printers in the East Asian marketplace.
-This is because some East Asian regions require more complex fonts.
+There are many other common languages on printers in the East Asian marketplace, because some East Asian regions require more complex fonts.

-Modern inkjet printers may not use a common set of printer languages.
-This is because precise ink control is typically a compatibility issue.
+Modern inkjet printers may not use a common set of printer languages, because precise ink control is typically a compatibility issue.

 To determine what emulation your printer supports, use either of the following methods:

 - If your printer can print an information page, print this information page.
 For example, some printers have a menu with a Print Configuration command that you can use to obtain printer information.

 - View the printer specifications on the printer manufacturer Web site or in the printer manual.